Meet the Team

 Before joining Educational Advocates, Cathy was a special projects consultant at the Acera School for gifted and talented students in Winchester, MA.
 She was also an independent educational consultant advising students and parents about the college preparation, search, and application process.

-Cathy gained an inside perspective on admissions through her role in the Boston College MBA admissions office.
-Her early career experiences at a top direct marketing agency, a Wall Street investment bank, and a management consulting firm honed her communication, organizational, and industry evaluation skills that translate directly to advising college applicants.
+Her experience in the Boston College MBA admissions office provided Cathy with an inside perspective on admissions.
+Prior roles at a direct marketing advertising agency, a Wall Street investment bank, and a management consulting firm honed Cathy’s communication, organizational, and industry evaluation skills that now translate directly to advising college and grad school applicants.

 Cathy earned a BS in Commerce from the University of Virginia, and an MBA in Finance from New York University.
-She resides in Winchester with her husband and has four sons, including a computer software engineer, an investment banker with a liberal arts degree, a rising college freshman whose major is completely undecided, and a high school runner/soccer player.
+She resides in Winchester with her husband and has four sons, including a computer software engineer currently traveling the world while working remotely, an investment banker with a liberal arts degree, a college sophomore whose major is completely undecided, and a high school runner/soccer player.

-April Penn joined Educational Advocates College Consulting in May 2016 as a part-time office coordinator.
-She will be helping the office run smoothly behind the scenes and be a resource to clients related to administrative needs.
+April Penn joined Educational Advocates College Consulting in May 2016 as a part-time office manager and communications coordinator.
+She helps the office run smoothly behind the scenes and is a resource to clients related to administrative needs.
 April is coordinating publications such as the blog and newsletter and posting college information to social media.

 In addition to her work at Educational Advocates, April is also an extended day teacher at the John D. Runkle School in Brookline.
 Previously, she managed the office at the Boston Common Frog Pond and, prior to that, served in Americorps as a site-coordinator for Leaps in Literacy at the Raymond Elementary School in Brockton.